AntMouss/Novelties-detection-project/README.md

 # use this command with the same container_name of the command above.
 docker logs <container_name>

-# you can access the volume data with this command if you are on Ubuntu with sudo privilege.
+# you can access the volume testing_data with this command if you are on Ubuntu with sudo privilege.
 sudo ls /var/lib/docker/volumes/<volume_name>/_data
 ```